Master's Thesis

 The thesis aims to develop a method using artificial intelligence to automatically check the plausibility of wastewater measurements, minimizing the need for manual visual checks.
 It will investigate various sensors in different wastewater structures, conducting both measurement-oriented and process-oriented plausibility checks.
 This ensures accurate evaluation of parameters like combined sewer overflow statistics and dry weather discharge.
 Download Read More (PDF, 242 KB)

-contact: Juan Pablo Carbajal ()
+Contact: Juan Pablo Carbajal ()

 The objective of this MSc thesis is to assess the impact of flocs SRT control on the distribution of nitrifying populations and activities among the flocs and different sized granules in AGS and ultimately the impact on nitrification performance.
 To address this objective, a full-scale study at WWTP Kloten-Opfikon will be conducted.
 Reactors at different operating conditions will be monitored by characterizing the size distribution of AGS, conducting settling and activity tests and finally, by determining the distribution of nitrifying populations with DNA analysis.
 Download Read More (PDF, 240 KB)

-contact: Livia Britschgi ()
+Contact: Livia Britschgi ()

 In aerobic granular sludge (AGS) systems operated as sequencing batch reactors (SBR), a main strategy to enhance granulation is to selectively remove the slow settling biomass.
 This wastage affects sludge composition, i.e., distribution of flocs and different sized granules, and in turn the microbial performance of the system.
 The main goal of this master’s thesis is to develop a stratification model and a wastage strategy to control the sludge composition in AGS.
 The thesis will consist of the following phases: